NikuraCorp/.github/profile/README.md

   the study and development team for something to do with games currently has only 1 active person in the group
     > phikill

+### Why was it created?

+to develop lighter and more optimized software, and is extremely compatible.

 the team is focused on studying new things that were used in the past, old things!